hacknugithub/pet-store-test/README.md

 DATABASE_HOST=https://domain.com/databases
 ```

+Note that with sequelize we can use the config.json file located in config/config.json to work with a lot more of options, such as database migrations, database seeding, automatic scaffolding of models, and more.

 ## Start the server

 Run _npm start_ to run the server on a terminal instance.
 To stop the server use _ctrl + c_